jonhiggs/ml67/doc/01-getting_started.md

 # Getting Started

 Before you commit to anything, it's paramount that you can at least program your Teensy and it works.
-Preferably you'll also be able to compile the source as well.
+Preferably you'll also be able to compile from the source to build your own HEX files.

 ## Getting the Code